mmagnus/boox-wifi-mount-sync/readme.md

 # boox-wifi-sync [mount your boox as a drive over Wifi]

-I STARTED USING https://syncthing.net AND IT WORKS MUCH SMOOTHER FOR MY USE CASE [no need for setting up IPs in a new network]
+<b style="color:red">I STARTED USING https://syncthing.net AND IT WORKS MUCH SMOOTHER FOR MY USE CASE [no need for setting up IPs in a new network]</b>

 Analogous to https://remarkablewiki.com/tech/ssh